 Local officials join national research group in review of road & bridge conditions, congestion, safety

-The average driver in in the Nashville urban area loses nearly $1,700 annually as a result of driving on roads that are deteriorated, congested, and that lack some desirable safety features, according to a new report from TRIP, a national nonprofit transportation research group based in Washington, DC.
+The average driver in in the Memphis urban area loses more than $2,000 annually as a result of driving on roads that are deteriorated, congested, and that lack some desirable safety features, according to a new report from TRIP, a national nonprofit transportation research group based in Washington, DC.
 Local speakers will join TRIP on Tuesday to highlight the findings and discuss possible solutions.